Icenium/icenium-cli/docs/man_pages/publishing/appstore-upload.md

 <% if(isHtml) { %>
 #### Command Limitations

-* You cannot run this command on NativeScript projects.
 * You cannot run this command on mobile website projects.

 #### Related Commands